You definitely won’t be at a loss for things to eat in Peru. The country is a widely recognized foodie destination.

-Before traveling to Peru we heard that it was a widely recognized foodie destination.
-We had traveled around South America and found that in many places the food can be described as uninspired – even a little bland.
+Before arriving in Peru, we had traveled around South America and found that in many places the food can be described as uninspired – even a little bland.
 So we hoped that we would be in for a treat during our month-long stay.
 As it turns out, the Peruvians do have culinary bragging rights.

 It’s almost always paired with the giant corn kernels (chocolo) and a slice of boiled sweet potato to balance with the tart citrus flavor.
 Our favorite was actually prepared in a cooking class we took in Cusco – but you can find wonderful ceviche all over the country.
 Or, if you can’t wait to give it a try – here’s the Peruvian ceviche recipe from our class.

 Causa is as a popular layered cold potato salad dish.
-It’smade by layering mashed potatoes mixed with a mild spicy Aji (chili) sauce stacked with avocado, onions, and often stuffed with seafood or chicken.
-Our favorite, however, was elevated by adding a topping of plump shrimp in a signature seafood sauce.
-You can find it at the Pez Amigo Restaurant, that saw us more than once during our visit to Lima.
+It’s made by layering mashed potatoes mixed with a mild spicy Aji (chili) sauce stacked with avocado, onions, and often stuffed with seafood or chicken.

 These are another street food snack that really deserve a place on your “must try” list.
 I admit I wasn’t looking forward to trying the grilled skewer of beef heart during a pub crawl that we took of downtown Lima.
 But honestly it tasted like really lean marinated grilled beef.
 How could you go wrong with that?